hystrath/hystrath.github.io/installation.md

     </div>
 7. Decide which module(s) you wish to install
     ```sh
-    ./install.sh 8 2>/dev/null
+    ./install.sh NUMPROCS 2>/dev/null
     ```
-where _8_ is the number of processors to be used during the installation (it can be edited).
+where _NUMPROCS_ is the number of processors to be used during the installation.